Winning streaks collide as Thunder visit Kings

 The Kings produced a 116-111 win over the host Los Angeles Lakers on Wednesday and did so without star center Domantas Sabonis.

 Sabonis missed the contest with a non-COVID illness and also sat out Thursday’s practice.
-He could be in danger of missing a second straight game.
+He is listed as questionable for the Friday game.

 Prior to the victory over the Lakers, Sacramento topped 130 points in five straight games.